swaminaathakrishnan/Cool_Route_prototype/README.md

 ### 📂 Project Structure

-The repository is organized into two main components: the Geospatial Engine (Python) and the User Interface (ASP.NET Core).
+The repository is organized into two main components:

 ```text
 Cool_Route_prototype/